A young girl and a man with painted faces, at an outdoor festival.

 La Nuit sur l’étang

-This song and music festival, held every April, is hosted by a non-for-profit organization that has been supporting emerging music artists and contributing to the development of Franco-Ontarian culture and music since 1973.
+This spring festival of song and music is organized by a non-profit organization that supports emerging artists in the music world and has contributed to the development of Franco-Ontarian culture and music since 1973.

 Location: 10 Eyre Street South, Sudbury